 With airborne transmission, direct contact with someone who is infected is not necessary to become ill.
 The amount of exposure necessary varies from disease to disease.
 With chickenpox, a child could easily catch it from another aisle in a supermarket.
 With tuberculosis, closer contact and less air circulation are often needed.

-Many common infections can spread by airborne transmission, at least in some cases, including: Anthrax (inhalational) Chickenpox Influenza Measles Pertussis (whooping cough) Smallpox Tuberculosis
+Many common infections can spread by airborne transmission, at least in some cases, including: Anthrax (inhalational) Chickenpox, Influenza, Measles, Pertussis, (whooping cough) Smallpox, and Tuberculosis.

 How can it be prevented?